DieterVerhofstadt/quizapp/README.md

 I built the application as a "vibe coding" experiment, following instructions by ChatGPT.
 I have a fair understanding of the end result but I have a hard time debugging or improving.

 Structure:
-- The source filez are csv files per category containing a number of questions and answers with "vraag,antwoord" as the key value pair.
+- The source files are csv files per category containing a number of questions and answers with "vraag,antwoord" as the key value pair.
 - The main program is (currently) quiz_spoken_one_audio.py
-- Two auxiliary files are config.toml and requirements.txt
+- Two uxiliary files are config.toml and requirements.txt
+- I have moved a couple of reusable functions to utils.py
-- there are other files with questions in English or different approaches to the main program
+- there are some other files with dead ends or attempts to have a different approach to the goal (getting questions out of wikipedia, and getting a different voice)

-Problems:
-- the first version of the app does not queue the questions but puts clickable mp3s into the browser; after some investigation, it turned out that streamlit.clout doesn't support an automatic queue of generated audio; I changed the program to produce 1 mp3 of a randomized order of the questions
-- the local program I have, quizvoorgelezenENG, does the queuing but on my laptop it doesn't activate Dutch text-to-speech

-Nice to haves:
-- having a Dutch version
-- having my own voice reading them
-- have it published to a wide audience
+Problems with the current functionality:
+- the main complaint I get from users is about the voice; it's the standard female "dutch dutch" voice in Google TTS.
+Voices in "dutch belgian" exist but require an account, or are not generated real time, or both.
+I need to make the step to an API key (with Amazon Polly e.g.) but that will need to be secured.
+Anything that is payable I'm holding off for now, not out of frugality but fear of exploitation. , ofwel is het asynchroon (niet real-time).
+Even better would be to have my own voice encoded for reuse.
+This is possible with ElevenLabs but a project in its own right.
+- it might be better to have the questions transcribed once, store them in a db and then only do the random selection
+- my first implementation was a queue of transcribed questions, but iOS and Android are protected against unpredictable on the fly audio, so I had to resolve to the merge operation
+- the questions are not of the same quality: some are simply years and names, others have more context

+Ideas for functional improvements:

+- Answer the question vocally and have speech recognition into validation of the answer
+- Tailor the queue or the next iteration to the questions which were not answered correctly
-- have an app per trivia topic, or activate a topic in the app
+- Expose the app to a bigger audience, e.g. in an appstore
+- More categories and more questions per category.
+This is hard to maintain.
+I have experimented with a Wikipedia API but to no avail
-- users can feed their own questions
+- Tap into OpenAI for questions
-- you can start and stop the app with speech yourself